 Hedge Fund Graduated Performance Fees

-No two hedge funds or hedge fund managers are the same – the same is also true for hedge fund performance fees which can take any structure which the hedge fund manager fancies.
-I have seen many different styles of performance fees and any different number of hedge fund hurdle rates.
+No two hedge funds or hedge fund managers are the same – the same is also true for hedge fund performance fees which can take any structure that the hedge fund manager fancies.
+I have seen many different styles of performance fees and many different hedge fund hurdle rates.

 Some managers will institute “graduated” performance fees.
 The graduated performance fee is characterized by fees which change based on the returns to the partnership.
 The fee is typically calculated on gross returns.
 Many times you will see a hurdle rate with a graduated performance fee.
 An example of a graduated performance fee follows: